-Conventional treatments are available to treat neuropathy.
+Conventional treatments are available for neuropathy.
 However, research is underway to investigate the use of supplements.
 You may find these supplements preferable to other treatment options since they have fewer side effects.
 They may also benefit your health and well-being in other ways.

 B vitamins are useful in treating neuropathy since they support healthy nervous system function.
 Peripheral neuropathy is sometimes caused by a vitamin B deficiency.

-Benfotiamine is like vitamin B-1, which is also known as thiamine.
-It’s thought to reduce pain and inflammation levels and prevent cellular damage.
+Benfotiamine is like vitamin B1, which is also known as thiamine.
+It’s thought to lower pain and inflammation levels and prevent cellular damage.

-A deficiency in vitamin B-12 is one cause of peripheral neuropathy.
-Left untreated, it can cause permanent nerve damage.
+A deficiency in vitamin B12 is one cause of peripheral neuropathy.
+Without treatment, it can cause permanent nerve damage.

-Vitamin B-6 may help to maintain the covering on nerve endings.
-But it’s important that you don’t take more than 200 milligrams (mg) of B-6 per day.
-Taking higher amounts can lead to nerve damage and cause symptoms of neuropathy.
+Vitamin B6 may help to maintain the covering on nerve endings.
+But it’s important that you don’t take more than 200 milligrams of B6 per day.

 - meat, poultry, and fish